General terms and conditions

 Payment

-1. Unless otherwise stated, the fee and any disbursements due must be in the possession of MAES civil-law notary no later than the date of signing the deed, and before the time of signing, if the deed involves monetary transactions.
-If this is not the case, an invoice must be paid within fourteen (14) days of dispatch.
+1. The fees due and any disbursements must, unless otherwise stated, be in the possession of MAES notary no later than the date of signing the deed, and before the time of signing, if the deed is linked to monetary transactions.
+If the latter is not the case, an invoice must be paid within fourteen (14) days after being sent.

-2. All payments must be made without suspension and/or settlement.
+2. All payments must be made without suspension and/or set-off.

-3. MAES Notary is authorized to issue interim invoices.
-Disbursements and third-party invoices can be invoiced immediately.
+3. MAES notary is authorized to issue interim invoices.
+Disbursements and declarations from third parties can be charged immediately.

-4. MAES notary reserves the right to adjust agreed (hourly) rates annually on January 1.
+4. MAES notary reserves the right to adjust agreed (hourly) rates annually as of January 1.

-5. MAES Notary is also authorized to charge an advance on fees and disbursements.
-These interim and advance invoices must also be paid within fourteen (14) days of dispatch.
+5. Furthermore, MAES notary is authorized to charge an advance on fees and disbursements.
+These interim and advance invoices must also be paid within fourteen (14) days after they have been sent.

-6. The correctness of invoices and statements can only be disputed if this is done within thirty (30) days after the invoice date.
+6. The accuracy of bills and invoices can only be disputed if this is done within thirty (30) days of the invoice date.

-7. If a payment term is exceeded, the Client is in default and liable for all costs incurred by MAES Notary in connection with the collection.
-The Client also owes interest on the principal amount and costs owed by the Client from the moment of default.
-The interest amounts to one (1) percent per month, with part of a month being considered a full month.
+7. If a payment term is exceeded, the Client is in default and liable for all costs incurred by MAES notary in connection with the collection.
+The Client will also owe interest on the principal sum and costs owed by the Client from the moment of default.
+The interest rate is one (1) percent per month, with part of a month counting as a full month.

-8. Unless the Client objects immediately in writing, MAES Notary is entitled to offset or use the distributable share in the balance on the quality account of MAES Notary to which the Client is entitled to pay what the Client owes to MAES Notary.
+8. Subject to immediate written objection from the Client, MAES notary is entitled to set-off the distributable share in the balance on the escrow account of MAES notary to which the Client is entitled to set-off or to use (or have used) to pay what the Client owes to MAES notary.

 Article 5

-1. A claim against MAES Notary for the payment of money based on the legal act included in a deed cannot be assigned or pledged.
-Under the notarial professional and conduct rules, MAES Notary only pays money to the person acting as a party to the deed and/or who can claim payment based on the legal act included in the deed, unless these rules provide otherwise.
+1. A claim against MAES notary due to the payment of money on the basis of the legal act included in a deed cannot be assigned or pledged.
+On the basis of the notarial rules of professional conduct, MAES notary only pays money to the person who acts as a party to the deed and/or can claim payment on the basis of the legal act included in the deed, unless these rules indicate otherwise.

-2. MAES Notary may retain funds in connection with the execution of assignments.
-MAES Notary will deposit these funds into a bank account as referred to in Article 25 of the Dutch Civil Code (WNA), the client account.
-MAES Notary is not liable if the bank fails to fulfill its obligations.
+2. MAES notary may retain funds in its possession in the context of the performance of assignments.
+MAES notary will deposit these funds into a bank account as referred to in Section 25 WNA, the escrow account.
+MAES notary is not liable if the bank fails to fulfil its obligations.

-3. In accordance with Article 15 of the Professional Conduct Regulation (which regulation is based on Article 61 of the Dutch Civil-Law Notary Act), MAES Notary must reimburse the rightful owner for interest received on funds managed by it for a longer period, less costs.
-For clarification, for the purposes of this regulation, MAES Notary stipulates that it will pay interest if funds are managed by it for six (6) days or longer.
-If MAES Notary manages funds and the bank charges MAES Notary interest or other costs on those funds, MAES Notary will pass on that interest and costs to the rightful owner of those funds.
-The interest charged/to be charged by the bank on funds managed by MAES Notary will be calculated by MAES Notary at a fixed rate, unless otherwise agreed.
+3. In accordance with Section 15 of the Professional and Conduct Rules Regulation (which Regulation is based on Section 61 WNA), MAES notary must reimburse the entitled party for the interest received on funds that are under its management for a longer period, after deduction of the costs.
+For the purposes of clarity, MAES notary establishes for the purposes of this regulation that it will pay interest if funds are in its custody for six (6) days or longer.
+If MAES notary manages funds and the bank charges interest or other costs on those funds at MAES notary, MAES notary will pass on that interest and costs to the person entitled to those funds.
+The interest charged/to be charged by the bank on funds that are managed by MAES notary will be charged by MAES notary on a flat-rate basis, unless otherwise agreed.

 Article 6